gabrielsgradinar/gabrielsgradinar/README.md

 ## About me
-I'm a backend developer from Brazil, 23 years old and 2 years of coding 💻
+I'm a backend developer from Brazil💻

 -------
 ### **View my stats on Github**